The Angels (Australian band): 2000s: Spinoff bands to reunion

 On 4 December 2006 Live at the Basement was released, which was recorded by the Bailey, Bidstrup and Brewsters: once again using the name, the Angels.
 In September 2007 Neeson won a legal injunction to stop them from using that name.
 As a part of the Countdown Spectacular 2, he toured Australian capitals as Doc Neeson's Angels from 18 August to 5 September 2007.
 He used the line-up of Hilbun, Lowy, Dave Leslie (ex-Baby Animals) on guitar and Paul Wheeler (ex-Icehouse), who was later replaced by Mick Skelton, on drums.
 The Neeson version released an album, Acoustic Sessions (1 September 2007), using Hilbun, Leslie and Tim Powles on percussion, via Liberation Blue.
 The Brewster-led band meanwhile released an EP, Ivory Stairs.

 In October 2007, Neeson's band joined the Tour de Force, which performed in the Middle East for 13 shows in 16 days for Australian service personnel in Afghanistan, Iraq and Kuwait.
 His line-up for the tour was Leslie, Skelton, Sarah Graye (ex-Nitocris) on bass guitar and Mitch Hutchinson on guitar.
 While in the field Neeson was presented with two medals, National Service Medal and the Australian Defence Medal, by Major General Mark Evans in Baghdad.
 Wasted Sleepless Nights: The Definitive Greatest Hits was released as a DVD on 11 July 2007.
 It included live footage never before released, and tracks recorded live from ABC's Studio 22.

 Paul Cashmere of Undercover.com.au announced the reunion of Neeson with Bailey, Bidstrup and the Brewster brothers, as the Angels in April 2008.
 The re-formed band played a string of dates from June to August 2008, which included celebration of the 30th anniversary of their album, Face to Face.
 The "uneasy reconciliation" between the members was shown in a documentary, No Way, Get F*#ked, F*#k Off!
 (11 October 2008) screened on SBS-TV.
 It was directed by Ben Ulm, produced by Stu McCarney, edited by Francine Thomson, audio mixed by Mark Tanner and original score by Rick Brewster.
 It was released on DVD, under the same name, via Beyond Home Entertainment, later that year.

+On 17th April 2010, The Angels joined with The Adelaide Art Orchestra conducted by Rob John to perform "A Symphony of Angels" at the Adelaide Festival Theatre.